Fugglestone St Peter: History

-In 1801 and in 1851 the parish population was just over 500, but by 1894 this had risen to 1,060, almost all in the Bemerton area.
-In the same year, with effect from 30 September, the civil parish was dissolved, being divided between Wilton and the new parish of Bemerton.
+In 1801 and in 1851 the parish population was just over 500, but by 1891 this had risen to 1,060, almost all in the Bemerton area.
+On 30 September 1894 the civil parish was dissolved, being divided between Wilton and the new parish of Bemerton.
 At the time of this division, sixteen houses and forty-six parishioners were transferred to Wilton, the rest going to Bemerton.
 Quidhampton became a separate civil parish in 1934.

 A farm called 'Fugglestone Farm' still covered some 600 acre in the 1920s.
 In 1949, Fugglestone Farmhouse, a square building of stone north of the A36 and dating from the late 19th century, was acquired by the War Office as the headquarters of the British Army's Southern Command, together with a large area of land where the Army has since built barracks, stores, married quarters, and other buildings, which became Erskine Barracks.
 After the Army moved to Marlborough Lines at Andover in 2010, the site was sold for housebuilding.